 Who Needs To Wear Face Masks

-If you work in any environment where your health is at risk from being around dust, chemicals, toxins and fumes, as well as any medical environment where you might be exposed to bacteria or viruses such as COVID-19, then you’ll need to protect your respiratory system from coming into contact with these contaminants.
+If you work in any environment where your health is at risk from being around dust, chemicals, toxins and fumes, as well as any medical environment where you might be exposed to bacteria or contaminants such as , then you’ll need to protect your respiratory system from coming into contact with these contaminants.